Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 <br>

 The **azuresentinel** connector needs to be authorized for the solution to write to Microsoft Sentinel.
-There are multiple ways to do this, but our recommendation is using <a href="https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview" target="_blank">**system assigned managed identity**</a>, this requires that the user performing the installation needs to have the role of **Owner** or **Role Based Access Control Administrator** on resource group level.
+There are multiple ways to do this, but our recommendation is using <a href="https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview" target="_blank">**system assigned managed identity**</a>, this requires that the user performing the installation needs to have the role of **Owner (with highest permissions)** or **Role Based Access Control Administrator** on resource group level.

 For more detailed information check out this Micrsoft <a href="https://learn.microsoft.com/en-us/azure/logic-apps/authenticate-with-managed-identity?tabs=consumption" target="_blank">guide</a>